Eastbourne windmill, Sussex 🌍

 Map/aerial photo of the area around the mill

-Pashley Down Bolting House: - A few foundations remains of the bolting house which became a horizontal windmill.
+Horizontal windmill function:Corn mill - A few foundations remain of the bolting house which became a horizontal windmill.

 The SUSSEX INDUSTRIAL ARCHAEOLOGY SOCIETY NEWSLETTER No.1.
 January 1974 notes: